-For expenses such as these, it is vital that you consult with an experienced Orange County estate administration attorney for guidance before making a distribution.
+For expenses such as these, it is vital that you consult with an experienced Orange County estate administration attorney for guidance before making discretionary distributions for education.
 Making a reckless distribution of trust assets, even where discretionary, can expose a trustee to potential liability.
 Your attorney can help to assess the specific terms of the trust, the intent of the trust’s creator, and California case law relating to distributions for education.

 For more information about educational expenses and discretionary distributions, consult with an experienced Orange County trust administration attorney today.
 Contact our office today at (714) 459-5481 for more information.